 - Install the right ventilation boards on your hive to allow proper air circulation and block out the strong wind.

-- Strategically position rodents trap to prevent infestation in the hive which interferes with the bees’ daily routine.
+- Strategically position rodent traps to prevent infestation in the hive, which interferes with the bees’ daily routine.

 - Clear the entry/exit points of the hive after frost to make way for bees that dare to take the cleansing flights during the warmer days.

-- Strategically install a moisture absorbent material to collect the moisture before it condenses and forms water drops that could harm the bees.
+- Strategically install a moisture-absorbent material to collect the moisture before it condenses, forming water drops that could harm the bees.

-- Monitor and control the varroa mites’ access to the hive as they are bees, great enemies, during winter.
+- Monitor and control the varroa mites’ access to the hive, as they are bees’ greatest enemies during winter.

 With these tips, your bees will survive the cold winter and return to normal activities during the warmer seasons.
 You can also get bees away from your house if you get an unwanted colony with them.

-Bees are key for our entire ecosystem.
-They are great pollinators, and the excess honey they produce has high nutritional value.
+Bees are key to our entire ecosystem.
+They are great pollinators, and their excess honey has high nutritional value.
 It’s also a popular ingredient for most medicinal products.